-After installing iOS 11/11.0.1, you may meet some charging problems: iPhone not charging or charging slowly.
-Read to learn some solutions to fix the iOS 11 charging issues.
+After installing iOS 14 Beta or iOS 13, you may meet some charging problems: iPhone not charging or charging slowly.
+Read to get some solutions to fix the iOS charging issues.

-We’ve seen many users complained about battery issues after upgrading to new iOS 11 on their iPhone iPad or iPod touch: the iPhone/iPad won’t charge or charge slowly.
-New iOS brings a set of fun features, but no iOS is perfect, and it is possible that you may meet kinds of iOS issues like charging problems we just mentioned.
+We’ve seen many users complained about battery issues after upgrading to new iOS 14 Beta/iOS 13 on their iPhone iPad: the iPhone/iPad won’t charge or charge slowly.
+New iOS brings a set of fun features, but it is possible that you may meet kinds of iOS issues like charging problems we just mentioned.

-Mostly it's a hardware problem with the USB or Dock connector or wall adapter, but sometimes it's a software issue that some potential solutions may fix it.
-Before contacting Apple for help, follow this article and we'll get you back up by offering several quick fixes to iPhone not charging or charging slowly problem in iOS 11/11.0.1.
+Mostly it’s a hardware problem with the USB or Dock connector or wall adapter, but sometimes it’s a software issue that some potential solutions may fix it.
+Before contacting Apple for help, follow this article and we’ll get you back up by offering several quick fixes to iPhone not charging or charging slowly problem in iOS 14 beta/iOS 13.

 3. Check the lighting cable for damage.
 Most of us have experienced a broken charging cable at some point.
 The exposed internal wires are not safe to charge your iDevice and that might be why your iPhone or iPad won’t charge when plugged in.